Catalent, Inc. (NYSE:CTLT) Shares Bought by Viking Global Investors LP

 Viking Global Investors LP increased its holdings in Catalent, Inc. (NYSE:CTLT – Get Rating) by 66.2% in the first quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm owned 1,893,644 shares of the company’s stock after purchasing an additional 754,290 shares during the quarter.
 Viking Global Investors LP owned 1.06% of Catalent worth $210,005,000 at the end of the most recent reporting period.

-Other large investors also recently bought and sold shares of the company.
-Vanguard Group Inc. raised its holdings in shares of Catalent by 2.7% during the first quarter.
-Vanguard Group Inc. now owns 18,971,342 shares of the company’s stock valued at $2,103,921,000 after acquiring an additional 492,071 shares during the last quarter.
+A number of other large investors also recently bought and sold shares of the business.
+Vanguard Group Inc. raised its holdings in Catalent by 2.7% in the 1st quarter.
+Vanguard Group Inc. now owns 18,971,342 shares of the company’s stock worth $2,103,921,000 after purchasing an additional 492,071 shares during the period.
 BlackRock Inc. raised its holdings in shares of Catalent by 4.2% during the first quarter.
 BlackRock Inc. now owns 15,631,020 shares of the company’s stock valued at $1,733,479,000 after acquiring an additional 632,934 shares during the last quarter.
 State Street Corp raised its holdings in shares of Catalent by 3.8% during the first quarter.
 State Street Corp now owns 7,126,429 shares of the company’s stock valued at $790,321,000 after acquiring an additional 261,686 shares during the last quarter.
 Veritas Asset Management LLP raised its holdings in shares of Catalent by 15.3% during the first quarter.
 Veritas Asset Management LLP now owns 6,999,686 shares of the company’s stock valued at $776,265,000 after acquiring an additional 929,400 shares during the last quarter.
 Finally, Leonard Green & Partners L.P. acquired a new position in shares of Catalent during the fourth quarter valued at approximately $616,791,000.
 Institutional investors and hedge funds own 90.54% of the company’s stock.

 Catalent Trading Up 2.9 %